nmattia/nmattia.com/src/content/blog/skapa-intro.md

 ### Camera Controls

 At some point, someone I showed the app said "So cool!
 Is that an SVG?".
-It's terribly frustrating to hear someone ask which 2D graphics format you're using, _when you poured hours into making a 3D rendering pipeline_.
+It's terribly frustrating to hear someone ask which 2D graphics format you're using _when you poured hours into making a 3D rendering pipeline_.
 So I decided to make sure the user could interact with the model a bit to see it was -- actually -- 3D.
 I wanted to avoid full control over the model (no zooming in/out, panning camera, etc).
 I find those sorts of controls confusing at best, dizzying at worst.

 I settled on simple, vertical rotation when the user drags the part, with the part snapping between two different orientations (try it [here](https://skapa.build/)) as well as the part rotating 180 degrees (π rads, for those in the know) when clicked.

 This surfaced some issues on mobile, where the part can take up most of the real estate; by capturing the mouse & touch events to rotate the part, it sometimes became impossible to scroll the page up and down because the "click" would always land on the `canvas` element (where the part is rendered) and be captured by the rotation "gesture"!

 The workaround here was to only capture events if they landed _on the part itself_, but not if the event was inside the `canvas` but _not_ on the part.
 So satisfying.